-An introduction to the content and methods of psychology as a behavioural science, with emphasis on the biological and social bases of behaviour, relationship to the environment, and individual differences.
-A training in the methods of psychological enquiry, and in the use of elementary statistical procedures.
+An introduction to the content and methods of psychology as a basic science, with emphasis on the biological and social bases of behaviour, relationship to the environment, and individual differences.
+Training in the methods of psychological enquiry and in the use of elementary statistical procedures.